kingsznhone/Project-Ragnarok/README.md

 We live in a world that Gov has in charge of every corner.

 Telegram can do the same thing, that's right.

-But out privacy.
+But our privacy.

-It shouldn't be in any company or someone's hand.
+Shouldn't be in any company or someone else's hand.

 Maybe I can call this Project : Everyone TG.

 Cuz I want Everyone in Internet , have their own chatroom server, a safe house

-This project is ugly but it works, is minor but comfort.
+This project is ugly but it works.

 Share Your opinion in this tiny chatroom